adarshvpai/adarshvpai_recruitment23phase2/Bandit_OvertheWire.md

 11. ‘data5.bin’ seems to be another archive with a file called ‘data6.bin’.
 So extracted the file again using the command 'tar -xf data5.bin'.

-12. The file ‘data6.bin’ seems to be bzip2 compressed again.710
+12. The file ‘data6.bin’ seems to be bzip2 compressed again.

 13. ‘data6.bin.out’ shows another file name ‘data8.bin’ again.
 So extracted this file.